Homepage > Blank IRS 8879 Template

 Key takeaways

-The IRS 8879 form, known as the e-file Signature Authorization, is an important document for taxpayers and tax professionals.
-Here are several key takeaways regarding its use and completion:
+The IRS 8879 form, also known as the IRS e-file Signature Authorization, plays a crucial role in the electronic filing process for individual tax returns.
+Here are some key takeaways regarding its use and completion: